nreid/vc_tutorials/Part1_qc_alignment.md

 For all following steps of the workshop, we'll use data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle) project, hosted by the [National Institute of Standards and Technology](https://www.nist.gov).
 The data were collected as part of an effort to create reference standards to compare genomic workflows.
 Large quantities of sequencing data have been generated on multiple platforms (Illumina, PacBio, etc) for seven individuals.

 We're going to use data from a trio (mother, father, and son) of Chinese ancestry.
 The data consist of 250bp paired end reads sequenced on an Illumina HiSeq 2500.
-To ensure the analyses run quickly, we'll only use data from 5 megabases of chromosome 20 (10mb - 15mb).
+To ensure the analyses run quickly, we'll only use data from 5 megabases of chromosome 20 (position 29,400,000 to 34,400,000).
 The expected sequencing coverage is 100x for the mother and father, and 45x for the son.

 More information about the data can be found at the links below:
 - https://www.nist.gov/programs-projects/genome-bottle